 Obviously, if their dentist told them they are wearing down their teeth they need a night guard or sometimes braces to realign their bite.
 If they are having jaw pain they might need a special night guard.
 If there is pain I would not recommend one from a store.
 If they only need to protect their teeth from nocturnal bruxing a soft night guard may be ok.
 I would look for one that they can boil and then fit to their teeth.
 Something that goes between the teeth but moves freely I do not think will be stable enough to be protective.
 Night guards made in a dental office from a mold of your teeth will fit much better and should last longer.

 Night guards can be helpful for patients who grind their teeth, for protecting dental work, for those who snore or suffer from a temporomandibular joint disorder.
-Especially in the case of the latter, the dentists we talked to highly recommend using a night guard that was professionally made by a dentist.

 Don’t have a dentist or are interested in one of the ones who provided an answer to our question?
 Click their name to read more about them, or search our database to find a dentist near you.